algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 </details>

-# I. Overview
+# I. Overview of the week

 As the first week of the project, the team analyzed the call for tender, began writing a large number of documents and developed the first version of the code.
 The team also set up a naming convention for files and folders, another to ensure a similar layout for all documents, and another for the code convention.
-Unfortunately, our Program Manager's train was cancelled, and he also fell sick.
-So we spent a week without him.
+Unfortunately, our Program Manager's train was cancelled, he does one remote work to go forward on his doc.
+However he also fell sick, so we spent a week without him.

 # II.
 Work Planned